EFSF

 EFSF Shareholders

-The EFSF shareholders are the euro area Members (excluding Latvia, Lithuania and Croatia, which joined when the permanent support mechanism ESM was already in place).
+The EFSF shareholders are the EU Member States that were part of the euro area in 2012.
 The infographic below shows the number of shares and subscription amounts for each shareholder.

 Shares and capital per EFSF Member